wareya/notes/offtopic/gammakit.md

     return ast;
 }

-globalvar display_text = "riptide rush tastes like one of those cheap goo-filled or juice-filled grape-like or citrus-like gummy candies that has a very artificial edge when you first taste it but then the aftertaste kicks in and it's just mildly pleasant all around, even on subsequent sips";
+// text that we display on the screen somewhere else globalvar display_text = "riptide rush tastes like one of those cheap goo-filled or juice-filled grape-like or citrus-like gummy candies that has a very artificial edge when you first taste it but then the aftertaste kicks in and it's just mildly pleasant all around, even on subsequent sips";
-globaldef set_current_line(text)
+// global function that modifies the onscreen text globaldef set_current_line(text)
 {
     print("running set_current_line");
     global.display_text = text;
 }

-globalvar grammar = file_load_to_string("data/grammar.txt");
+// load our customized grammar into a string globalvar grammar = file_load_to_string("data/grammar.txt");
-var script = file_load_to_string("data/script.gmc");
+// load our script with nonstandard grammar into a string var script = file_load_to_string("data/script.gmc");
-var ast = parse_text_with_grammar(script, global.grammar);
+// parse the script with the custom grammar var ast = parse_text_with_grammar(script, global.grammar);
-ast = reprocess_vn_script(ast);
+// process the AST to be standard gammakit ast = reprocess_vn_script(ast);
-globalvar script = compile_ast_generator(ast)();
+// compile it into a generator that we invoke elsewhere to update the text on screen globalvar script = compile_ast_generator(ast)();
 ```